After a flurry of post-CleanTech-Open meetings Thursday and Friday, Katie and two friends joined me for three days of wine tasting!

 Having never toured/tasted in California before, I deferred to our friend, who had been there several times.
 He put together a basic program (which still allowed for significant improvisation) and Leslie helped us with a few more suggestions and hookups.

 Saturday morning we woke up, all went for a run, and then had a great breakfast to prepare us for the day.
 Our first tasting was at J, which was pretty commercialized.
 There were many others tasting there and some of the staff weren’t terribly knowledgeable.
 But some of the staff were knowledgeable (and personable!) and that made all the difference.
 Wine tasting – like most things – is really made or broken by the people involved.
 We tasted some so-so white wines, some better red wines, and some much better bubbly, which is what I really associate with J anyway.

 Afterward we made our way to Kosta Browne, the winery behind 2011’s top wine of the year according to Wine Spectator.
 There we tasted a good chardonnay and lots of pinot.
 Our favorite by far was the 2009 Amber Ridge Pinot Noir.

 We wrapped up the day at Arista, where we had a GREAT pourer behind the counter.
 She was a grape grower herself so was intensely knowledgeable about the wines, the region, the climate, and everything else.
 We tasted so many wines that I can’t remember them to post them here and we spent so much time tasting and talking with her that we shut the place down.

 After a brief nap we rallied and headed into downtown Healdsburg for dinner.
 We began at Spoon for really innovative cocktails that compete with those from Anvil.
-Afterward we had a long, intense, and excellent dinner and Dry Creek Kitchen.
-Once again we shut the place down and the practically had to roll us out of there.
+Afterward we had a long, intense, and excellent dinner at Dry Creek Kitchen.
+Once again we shut the place down and they practically had to roll us out of there.
 Katie’s full review is on Yelp.
 I would say that Sonoma Day 1 was a huge success!